- Pore space controls soil drainage characteristics

 Attention to managing soil tilth plays a key role in soil drainage.
 On coarse-textured sandy soils, routine applications of organic matter increase the water holding capacity.
 On compacted and fine-textured clayey soils, attention to organic matter and the “living soil” helps create large pores, improving drainage.
 For additional information, refer to CMG GardenNotes #212, The Living Soil; #213 Managing Soil Tilth; and #241, Soil Amendments.

 In some situations, a French drain facilitates water drainage.
-A French drain is a ditch-like trench, that is filled with rock or gravel.
-The rock should round the top, preventing soil from covering the drain.
+A French drain is a lined ditch-like trench that is filled with rock or gravel, typically with a pipe in the bottom.
+It catches water runoff and directs it away from structures that can be damaged.
+The rock should meet grade to prevent soil from covering the drain.
 The trench must slope at least 1-3% and flow to an outlet.
 [Figure 1]

 Figure 1.
 A French drain is a ditch-like trench filled with rock.
 Water must flow downhill to an outlet.

 To minimize surface runoff and soil erosion, sloping areas should be planted with perennial ground covers or turf.
 Mowed lawns or un-mowed naturalized grass areas make the best ground cover for slowing runoff.
-Some landscapes may also need terracing to control runoff.
+Some landscapes may be terraced to control runoff.

 To improve surface drainage problems, first identify, and then correct, the contributing factors.